Who we are

 University of Turku, Faculty of Medicine, Institute of Clinical Medicine

 Prof. Hasse Karlsson, project coordinator Eija Jossandt

 Type of Research Project

 - Clinical Project with Laboratory work

 What is the background of the project?

 Little is known about the mechanisms of gene-environment influence on human brain development during pre- and postnatal periods and early childhood and how the trajectories of brain development are linked with e.g cognitive, emotional, and behavioral outcomes.
 In FinnBrain early programming of the stress, emotion, immune and sleep regulating systems and how maternal depression, anxiety and stress influences these are assessed.
 Brain developmental trajectories are investigated leading to selected child developmental milestones and their relation to later emergence of psychiatric or somatic illness, especially depression, cognitive decline and cardiovascular disease.
-To study these matters a large birth cohort (started 2011) is recruited and the aim is to recruit N=5-6.000 pregnant women, their partners, and babies to-be-born.
+To study these matters a large birth cohort (started 2011) has been recruited and the final N is 4 000 women, their partners, and children.
 The follow-up of both children and their parents will continue for several decades.